Travel Tips for a F1 Barcelona Grand Prix weekend - JWT Travel

 Once in Barcelona, the metro is the best way to get around the city for sightseeing and will take you nearly anywhere you’d like to be.

-Getting to the track from Barcelona city centre is really easy.
+Getting to the track from Barcelona city centre is relatively easy.
 Just take the Renfe R2 or R2 Nord line, and get off at the Montmeló stop.
-The trip from central Barcelona to Montmelóshould take around 40 minutes and tickets cost about €5 return.
+The trip from central Barcelona to Montmeló should take around 40 minutes and tickets cost about €5 return.
+Once in Montmeló, we would recommend taking a taxi, particularly in hot weather.

-Once in Montmeló, you can walk to the circuit in 30 minutes approximately or take a local bus or taxi.
-There’s a shuttle bus from Montmeló to the circuit (tickets cost around 2 EUR each way) from the centre of Montmeló, about 10 minutes’ walk from the train station, to the circuit.
+Alternatively you can take a local bus or walk to the circuit in 30 minutes approximately.
+There’s a shuttle bus from the centre of Montmeló to the circuit (tickets cost around 2 EUR each way), which is about 10 minutes’ walk from the train station.
 It will drop you off near turn 1, around 10 minutes’ walk from entrance Gate 5.

 YOUR DAY AT THE TRACK